DASFAA2023-Sub399/ETRec/README.md

 > Towards Efficient and Effective Transformers for Sequential Recommendation
 (*Running Title*: Towards Efficient Transformers for Sequential Recommendation)

-Note: this library is being updated continuously.
+*Note*: this library is being updated continuously.

 The library is built upon PyTorch and RecBole for reproducing recommendation algorithms based on Transformers and exploring their effectiveness and efficiency.